yagizdo/app_starter/README.md

 ## Motivation
- As a Flutter developper, you may have to create new apps very often.
+ As a Flutter developer, you may have to create new apps very often.
 Each time you create an application, you usually have to do the same things:

  - create the app with the right name and organization